 Today on Seizing Life, we speak with epilepsy researcher, educator, and patient Dr. Steve White.
-Dr. White has been involved in the field of epilepsy research for over 40 years, is a former CURE Epilepsy grant recipient, and is a current member of the organization’s Scientific Advisory Board.
+Dr. White has been involved in the field of epilepsy research for over 40 years, is a former CURE Epilepsy grant-recipient and a current member of the organization’s Scientific Advisory Board.
 He is also an epilepsy patient, having experienced his first seizure in 2010.

 A mother’s awareness of infantile spasms and persistence contributes to a positive outcome for her daughter.